janaagaard75/janaagaard75.github.io/_posts/2020-05-04-upgrading-an-expo-app.md

 This is how I upgrade my [Expo](https://expo.io/) apps.
 My apps use [Expo's Managed workflow](https://docs.expo.io/introduction/managed-vs-bare/?redirected#workflow-comparison).

 I create a commit after each step, so that I can easily undo or debug, if necessary, and I generally test running the app after each stop to make sure it still work.
-Updated packages sometimes require minor changes to the code.
+Upgraded packages sometimes require minor changes to the code.

-## 1. Update Expo CLI
+## 1. Upgrade Expo CLI

-Use Expo CLI to upgrade the app, so first make sure Update Expo CLI is the latest version.
+The Expo CLI will do the most of the work upgrading the app, so I start out by making sure I have the latest version of the tool.

-I like have my tools installed locally instead of globally, because I sometimes switch between two computers, and this keeps them in sync.
-I would also recommend doing this if you're more than one developer on the app.
+I like having my tools installed locally instead of globally because I switch between two computers, and this keeps the tools in sync.
+I would also strongly recommend installing tools locally if you're more than one developer on the app.
+This also simplifies setting up new developer PCs.

-Update `package.json`, install the the update `expo-cli` and make sure that all dependencies are the latest and greatest.
+Upgrade `package.json`, install the upgraded `expo-cli` and make sure that all dependencies are the latest and greatest.

 ```sh
 ncu -u expo-cli